showyourwork/showyourwork/docs/local.rst

 .. code-block:: bash

-    make ms.pdf
+    make

-or, even simpler,
+This will initialize the ``showyourwork`` submodule and also install ``snakemake`` if you haven't already done these things manually (see below).

+Note that if you cloned a third-party repository, and are looking to reproduce their results, you may instead want to run

 .. code-block:: bash

-    make
+    make fast

-This will initialize the ``showyourwork`` submodule also install ``snakemake`` if haven't already done these things manually (see below).
+which skips the generation step for any file that can instead be downloaded from Zenodo.
+This can be useful if the paper depends on computationally expensive steps whose output has been stored on Zenodo for quicker re-runs of the workflow.

 You can also use the ``make`` command to produce individual figures, for example